larpchronicles/rules/rules-topics/999_changelog.md

 ### Mage Skillset
 * Fixed typos for Blood Magic.
 * Updated mage-skillset json for Blood Magic.
+* Updated costs for Attunement.
+* Updated costs for Attunement in mage-skillset json.

 ### Stamina Abilities
 * Updated Rapid Refit to clarify that a character may not walk during the 5 second count.
 * Updated wording for Slay as minimum 10 Stamina Points.
 * Updated Stamina-abilities json for Rapid Refit and Slay.

+### Transform Rituals
+* Replaced Claws with Innate Armaments
+* Updated Body to Toughness Expert

 ### Inventory
 * Added Loot Split section.